MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/change-simple-urls-after-migration.md

 1. In Topology Builder, right-click the top node **Lync Server**, and then click **Edit Properties**.

-2. Select **Simple URLs** in the left pane, then below **Administrative access URL** box, enter the simple URL you want for administrative access to Lync Server 2013 Control Panel, and then click **OK**.
+2. Select **Simple URLs** in the left pane, then below **Administrative access URL** box, enter the simple URL you want for administrative access to Skype for Business Server Control Panel, and then click **OK**.

     > [!TIP]
     > We recommend using the simplest possible URL for the Admin URL.
 The simplest option is https://admin. _\<domain\>_.